 Not anymore.
 Nowadays, you have to produce quality content that your audience actually wants to read, from start to finish.
 You have to create a fast site that loads in less than three seconds.
 You have to focus on content and technical SEO, writing good title tags and metas, designing a cohesive page layout, updating your XML sitemaps, making sure Google can render your content and so much more.

 If that latter sounds more difficult, that’s because it is.
-SEO requires much more work in 2021 than it did in 2000.
+SEO requires much more work today than it did in 2000.
 If you’re not ready to get into the weeds and really provide the best possible experience for your users and Googlebot, SEO will not work for you.